-For all the talk around the rise of AI, or Artificial Intelligence, the technology isn’t new.
+For all the talk around the rise of Artificial Intelligence (AI) in distribution the technology isn’t new.

 Predictive text is the most visible example.
 Say you frequently text a friend to meet at the bar.
 You type: “Meet me at the …” Your phone suggests “park” or another common place to meet.
 Over time, your phone learns, and the suggestions start to prioritize “bar” over other words.

 At its most basic, AI takes data, analyzes it, implements a solution (suggesting the next word), evaluates the results (recognizing that you almost always type “bar” with that friend), and then repeats the process with improved recommendations based on data.
 Over time, the system grows smarter.
 Other examples of AI in everyday life include pricing on ridesharing apps, facial recognition in social media and even non-player characters in video games.